NYU Shanghai seeking answers after police detain 9 students

 “Being brought in for testing as part of a drug sweep was understandably frightening for our students … Since then we have continued to provide support for the affected students,” said a statement from the school sent to The Associated Press on Monday.

+Police who arrived at the birthday party were apparently looking for a specific individual but it wasn’t clear who that was and no one was arrested.

-The students at the bar told school authorities that, upon leaving the venue, they were approached by a person wearing plainclothes who showed a badge they did not recognize.
+The students at the bar that same night told school authorities that, upon leaving the venue, they were approached by a person wearing plainclothes who showed a badge they did not recognize.
 One tried to leave, both were detained and suffered minor injuries, and all other bar patrons and staff, all of them Chinese citizens, were also detained and subjected to drug testing.

 The students, who were not identified by name or nationality, were all released by the next morning after their drug tests came back negative, NYU said.